 This is for those businesses that are selling physical items.
 You will need to keep some stock.
 The key is to maintain a balanced stock – no overstocking or running out of stock.

 This includes the cost of electricity, heating, phone, and the Internet.
 To save money on the Internet, you can look into Spectrum Internet bundle deals.

 Even when you are just getting started, you will need some insurance to cover general liability or for protection against fire/other natural disasters.
 On average, a small business insurance premium can cost you up to $1,000 per year.

-No matter how small your business is, you will have to spend a little bit on IT equipment.
+No matter how small your business is, you will have to spend a little bit of IT equipment.
 It’s also possible that the IT equipment you already have is sufficient for your business.

-It is the type of business cost that you will have to incur no matter what.
+It is the type of business startup costs that you will have to incur no matter what.
 Instead of hiring full-time staff right at the beginning, you can also outsource and save money.

 No matter how good you are at bookkeeping, you might need an accountant for keeping track of the expenses.
 Investing in such services appears to be an additional expense in the beginning, but it will save you a lot of time and money in the long run.

 When you are selling a physical product from your outlet, it doesn’t cost any money.
 However, if you have to send the package to the customer’s address, you will have to spend money on shipping charges.
 Take that into account.